caironefiorentino97/TESI_POLI_POBOT/README.md

 docker-compose up -d
 ```

-Otherwise, in `TESI_NLP` directory in console run only this command:
+Otherwise, in `TESI_POLI_POBOT` directory in console run only this command:
 - `docker-compose up -d`

 ## Rasa Bot - Slack Connection

 After all container is in running mode, in web browser go in `http:://localhost:80' and insert the password choose the first time. (i.e. password)

-If rasa x server not contain NLU data (possible first time) you can upload the file directly using interface of rasa x server in `Training -> NLU data / Stories / Rules / Configuration (copy and paste the content of config choose in TESI_NLP directory)`
+If rasa x server not contain NLU data (possible first time) you can upload the file directly using interface of rasa x server in `Training -> NLU data / Stories / Rules / Configuration (copy and paste the content of config choose in TESI_POLI_POBOT directory)`

 If you want to connect to slack:
 - after  training and running the server in Anaconda console (see `## Execution of code` paragraph):